thortle/Twibot-20/README.md

         ```

 #### 1.4.2 Generated data formats
-The pipeline generates processed and tokenized datasets, which can be stored in two formats:
+The pipeline generates processed and tokenized datasets, which can be stored in two formats :

-1.  **Hugging Face disk format:**
+1.  **Hugging Face disk format :**
     - Default format.
 Stored in `data/twibot20_fixed_dataset/` and `data/twibot20_fixed_tokenized/`.
     - Consists of `dataset_dict.json`, `dataset_info.json`, and subfolders for each split containing Apache Arrow files (`.arrow`) and index files (`.idx`).
 Optimized for fast loading and certain operations within the `datasets` library.
-2.  **Apache Parquet format:**
+2.  **Apache Parquet format :**
     - Optional format, enabled with `--use-parquet`.
 Stored in `data/twibot20_fixed_parquet/` and `data/twibot20_tokenized_parquet/`.
     - Consists of subfolders for each split containing one or more `.parquet` files.
 Parquet is a columnar storage format offering high compression and efficiency for large datasets.
 Metadata is stored alongside in `dataset_info.json` and `state.json`.

 #### 1.4.3 Data preparation steps
 *(Executed by `scripts/1_fix_dataset.py`)*
 - Raw JSON data is loaded.
-- Text is extracted by combining: `Username`, `Name`, `Description`, `Location`, and up to 5 recent `Tweets` (if available).
+- Text is extracted by combining : `Username`, `Name`, `Description`, `Location`, and up to 5 recent `Tweets` (if available).
-- Text is cleaned: URLs removed, extra whitespace normalized.
+- Text is cleaned : URLs removed, extra whitespace normalized.
 - Data is converted to a Hugging Face `DatasetDict`.
 - The initial 'train' split is further divided into 'train' (90%) and 'validation' (10%) splits using stratified sampling based on the 'label' column (via `utilities/dataset_splitter.py`).
 - The final `DatasetDict` (containing 'train', 'validation', 'test' splits) is saved to disk (either HF format or Parquet).
-- **Final dataset statistics:**
+- **Final dataset statistics :**
-    - Train: 7,450 samples (56.1% bots, 43.9% humans)
+    - Train : 7,450 samples (56.1% bots, 43.9% humans)
-    - Validation: 828 samples (56.0% bots, 44.0% humans)
+    - Validation : 828 samples (56.0% bots, 44.0% humans)
-    - Test: 1,183 samples (54.1% bots, 45.9% humans)
+    - Test : 1,183 samples (54.1% bots, 45.9% humans)
-    - Average combined text length: ~150 characters per user.
+    - Average combined text length : ~150 characters per user.

 #### 1.4.4 Data structures
-- **Raw data:** primarily Python dictionaries loaded from JSON.
+- **Raw data :** primarily Python dictionaries loaded from JSON.
 - **Processed/Tokenized data (in memory):** `datasets.DatasetDict`.
-This object holds multiple `datasets.Dataset` instances (one per split: train, validation, test).
+This object holds multiple `datasets.Dataset` instances (one per split : train, validation, test).
-- **`datasets.Dataset` Structure:** represents a table-like structure.
-Key columns generated by the pipeline:
+- **`datasets.Dataset` Structure :** represents a table-like structure.
+Key columns generated by the pipeline :
     - `user_id` (`string`): user identifier.
     - `text` (`string`): the combined, cleaned text from profile and tweets.
     - `features` (`string`): JSON string of the raw node data (for potential future use).